SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Levelinger
 ### Team Impostor
-When you make a kill, you gain 1 experience. <br>.
-When the experience level reaches a certain number, the level increases. <br> As the level increases, each Impostor's special abilities become available. <br> In addition, the killcools accumulate while the levelers are doing their tasks. <br>
+When you make a kill, you gain 1 experience. .<br> When the experience level reaches a certain number, the level increases. <br> As the level increases, each Impostor's special abilities become available. <br> In addition, the killcools accumulate while the levelers are doing their tasks. <br>